larq/compute-engine/docs/build.md

 git clone https://github.com/larq/compute-engine.git lce-volume
 ```

-then map the `lce-volume` directory to `/tmp/lce-volume` directory inside
+then map the `lce-volume` directory to the `/tmp/lce-volume` directory inside
 the container:

 ``` bash